ANSANJAY/TimerDesignAndImpl/1_Design1.md

 ### Q3: What does the value "R" in the Wheel Timer represent?

-**A3**: The value "R" represents the number of complete rotations that the Wheel Timer needle has made.
+**A3**: The value "R" represents the number of complete rotations the Wheel Timer needle has made.
 It increments by one each time the needle completes a full rotation around the wheel.

 ### Q4: How are events dynamically scheduled in the Wheel Timer?